chris-short/devopsish.com/content/post/124/index.md

 ## Tools

-[Introducing Fenrir: How Coinbase is Scaling Serverless Applications](https://blog.coinbase.com/introducing-fenrir-how-coinbase-is-scaling-serverless-applications-9ba6e3a74761) — "Fenrir is our AWS SAM deployer; at its core is a reimplementation of the `sam deploy` command as an AWS Step Function, so it’s a serverless serverless (serverless²) deployer." 🤯🤯🤯
+[Introducing Fenrir: How Coinbase is Scaling Serverless Applications](https://blog.coinbase.com/introducing-fenrir-how-coinbase-is-scaling-serverless-applications-9ba6e3a74761) — "Fenrir is our AWS SAM deployer; at its core is a reimplementation of the `sam deploy` command as an AWS Step Function, so it's a serverless serverless (serverless²) deployer." 🤯🤯🤯

 [Linkerd 2.3 introduces Zero-Trust Networking for Kubernetes](https://hub.packtpub.com/linkerd-2-3-introduces-zero-trust-networking-for-kubernetes/) — "In this release, the mTLS is out of experimental to a fully supported feature.
 Along with several important security primitives, the important update in Linkerd 2.3 is that it turns authenticated, confidential communication between meshed services on by default."